 Amitriptyline is a tricyclic antidepressant (TCA).
-It works by raising the levels of important chemicals in your brain that affect your mood, like serotonin and norepinephrine.
+It's not clear how the medication works.
+But it's thought to treat depression by raising levels of serotonin and norepinephrine in the brain.
 This can help improve your mood.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.